kubeflow/website/content/docs/gke/authentication.md

     --filter="bindings.members:$(gcloud config list account --format 'value(core.account)')"
 ```

-Roles can also be viewed and modified through the
+You can view and modify roles through the
 [GCP IAM console](https://console.cloud.google.com/iam-admin/).

-More information about IAM can be found in the
+You can find more information about IAM in the
 [GCP docs](https://cloud.google.com/iam/docs/granting-changing-revoking-access).

 # Authenticating kubectl